whym/wikihadoop/README.rst

         When set ``false``, WikiHadoop writes one revision in one page-like element without attaching the previous revision.
         The default behaviour is to write two consecutive revisions in one page-like element,

+``mapreduce.input.fileinputformat.split.minsize=BYTES``
+        This variables specified the minimum size of a split sent to input readers.

+        The default size tends to be too small.
+Try changing it to a larger value by setting.
+The optimal value seems to be around (size of the input dump file) / (number of processors) / 5.
+        For example, it will be 500000000 for English Wikipedia dumps when processing with 12 processors.

+``mapreduce.task.timeout=MSECS``
+        Timeout may happen when pages are too long.
+Try setting longer than 6000000.
+Before it starts
+        parsing the data and reporting the progress, WikiHadoop can take more than 6000 seconds to preprocess XML dumps.

 Mechanism
 ==============================